PavelFomin90/pfShare/README.md

           <a href="#image' + hash +'"></a>
         </div>
 ```
-by now it's no method to change it, only in code, but it was planed to do
+by now it's no method to change it, only in code, but it in plan
 parsing for `image_id` also you can change in code
 by default it:
 ```javascript